hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/05/22/entry.md

 in the [utility-type library](https://github.com/recon-struct/utility-types) I am working on.

-You can see the hacky code I used to generate the code [here](https://github.com/recon-struct/utils/blob/main/src/examples/arity/gen-partials.ts).
+You can see the hacky functional code I used to generate the types [here](https://github.com/recon-struct/utils/blob/main/src/examples/arity/gen-partials.ts).

 Oooh... birds are chirping 🐦 guess it's time to go to bed! 😅